heedrox/simonly/README.md

 # Technologies of this repo

-This uses VueJS + Firebase.
+- This uses VueJS + Firebase.

-Unit tests with Karma + Mocha + Chai.
+- Unit tests with Karma + Mocha + Chai.

-Firebase is used for Hall Of Fame.
+- Firebase is used for Hall Of Fame.

+# Want to improve this?
+- Do a PR, I would love to hear from you!
+- You can improve the design a little bit.
+I'm a developer, not a designer, I've tried to do my best! :)
+- You can refactor it to N keys instead of hardcoded 8.

+# Where am I going?
+- I can't deploy it as PWA or web, because of user gestures media limitations.
+I'm working on that...
+- Collaborative mode: my nephews and nieces playing together!

 # License stuff